 CPE credits are enforced and regulated to ensure that Certified Management Accountants are continually educated and up to date in the profession.

-It might seem like a lot of extra work, but what it basically means is that you always remain up to date on practices and procedures, which is a good thing for your career.
+It might seem like a lot of extra work, since you’ve already had to pass the CMA exam.
+What it basically means is that you will remain current on practices and procedures, which is ultimately a good thing for your career.